 Entries must be made by July 31 of exhibit year.
+Judging will be on Saturday at approximately 3:00 pm, after the Dairy Show.
 Open to youth enrolled in the 4-H Goat project or youth of other groups doing equivalent work.